 In this article, we had a pretty comprehensive discussion on how to differentiate a good MLM company from a weak or a bad one.
 We spoke about how to employ the MLM Viability Triangle © to be able to do this.
 If you liked the article, please do like it and I would also request you to also share it.

-Najeeb Shaikh is the founder and CEO of GetFitKart, previously an online marketplace for fitness and wellness goods and services, but which has now been pivoted into a network marketing company.
-Najeeb is a veteran software developer, and has also been part of the network marketing industry for the past two decades.
-He assiduously studied the compensation plans of several MLM companies before designing one for GetFitKart, which he strongly believes is a winning plan.
-Do get in touch with Najeeb via his contact url here.
+Najeeb Shaikh is the founder and CEO of najeeb.pro.
+Najeeb is a veteran software developer, and has also been part of the network marketing industry for well over two decades.
+He assiduously studied the compensation plans of several MLM companies before designing one, which he strongly believes is a winning plan.
+Do get in touch with Najeeb via the contact page.